Robbyswimmer/LAN-Chess/README.md

 # LAN Chess
-This project allows two computers on the same network to play a fulle game of Chess against each other through the command line.
+Allows two computers to to connect to the same LAN server and play a full game of Chess against each other.

 ![LAN Chess](/images/chess-pic.png)